 [Code] 10A805 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Tue 2nd [Location] C1-117 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture & Exercise [Language] Japanese [Instructor] Nobuhiro Uno and Junichi Susaki [Course Description] Geoinformatics is the science and technologies dealing with spatially distributed data acquired with remote sensing, digital photogrammetry, global positioning system, etc, to address the problems in natural phenomena or human activities.
-This lecture particularly focuses on satellite remote sensing and explains the theory and the technologies for analyzing environmental changes or disaster effects.
-A free software MultiSpec is used in exercises to learn the basic techniques of image processing.
+This course particularly focuses on remote sensing by using LiDAR and geographic information system (GIS) and explains the theory and applications.
+Unlike traditional surveying, LiDAR technique can sequentially obtain the data in a wide area within a short time, and thus it is now widely used in construction and management of civil infrastructure.
+GIS is a technique to handle digital maps and related information, and it is popular in the fields of urban planning, environmental management and infrastructure management.
+This course provides an understanding of remote sensing and GIS via applications presented by the exercises of remote sensing and lectures of GIS.

-[Grading] Grading is based on the achievements in assignments.
+【Grading】 Grading is based on the achievements in exercise and assignments.

-[Course Goals] To understand the basic theory and to acquire the basic techniques of satellite remote sensing for observation and analysis of environmental changes, disaster effects and human activities in urban areas.
+[Course Goals] Students understand the basic theory and acquire the basic techniques of remote sensing for observation and analysis of environmental changes, disaster effects and human activities in urban areas.
+And, they understand the basic theory and applications of GIS.